cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/plugins.md

 #### Optional flags

 * `-t, --tenant-name TEXT` - The name of the tenant of the plugin.
 If unspecified, the current tenant is used.
+* `--get-data` - When set to True, displays the full list of connected resources (users/tenants/user-groups), for each listed resource.
+When set to False displays the total number of connected resources. (default:False)

 &nbsp;